firstdraft/appdev-lessons/lessons/string.md

    **Note: these steps go for opening any GitPod project, just change the project and file names.**

-   Open the GitPod `String` project for this chapter and start with the exercises.
+   Open the GitPod `String` project on Canvas that follows this reading and start with the exercises.
 Follow the instructions below and complete the task in the `concat.rb` file.

    <!-- 1.
 LTI{Load assignment}(https://github.com/appdev-projects/ruby-project-string-1)[MV4dKHMwdAFhfRn752YW3TAY]{KBpPhe42o6wDRi35rWagKY4F}(100)[string_project] -->